eth42/ethcolor/README.md

 # ethcolor
 A basic python package to generate, organize, expand, and optimize accessible color palettes.
-This packages is aimed at scientific plots, where the differentiability of colors is way more important than the "beauty" of a palette.
+This package is aimed at scientific plots, where the differentiability of colors is way more important than the "beauty" of a palette.
 The main goal is thus, to have very distinguishable colors for colorblind and non-colorblind people, rather than a pretty combination of (often similar in tone) colors.

 ## Color Spaces